ZeqinYu/ICCV-DeepID2025-Sunlight/readme.md

 Our team (**Sunlight**) achieves the fastest inference speed while performing both detection and localization.
 It ranks first on FantasyID and remains highly competitive on the private set.
 Overall, **Sunlight** secures the top position in the aggregated score across both tracks, demonstrating the superiority of our approach.

-## Additional Competitions and Resources on Text Image Forensic
+## Additional Competitions and Resources on Text Image Forensics

 ## Citation
 ```bibtex